bjrhindress/Heinz-Skill-Scraper/README.md

 ## Run Instructions

-o   Instructions on how to install and run project
+After installing necessary modules, simply run the **Interface.py** program to launch the GUI.
+The integrated master controller within the GUI will call other necessary modules.
+Select a job from the drop-down menu and wait for the information!

-## Modules included in this project:
+## Written-Modules included in this project:

-- **Interface.py**: The Main Controller :iphone:.
+- :iphone: **Interface.py**: The Main Controller.
 This script creates the Heinz SkillScraper GUI, allows for user input, and draws on data from each of the other modules.

-- **bls_data_frame.py** :chart: This script generates a data frame, list of BLS-tracked jobs, and a list of salary and employment figures for a selected job.
+- :chart: **bls_data_frame.py**: This script generates a data frame, list of BLS-tracked jobs, and a list of salary and employment figures for a selected job.

-- **payscale_scraper.py** :dollar:This scrapes payscale.com for an up-to-date list of payscale.com skill listings.
+- :dollar: **payscale_scraper.py**: This scrapes payscale.com for an up-to-date list of payscale.com skill listings.
 Not used in production version.

-- **Match_Indeed_to_skill.py** :briefcase: Scrapes the top 5-pages from a selected indeed.com job search.
+- :briefcase: **Match_Indeed_to_skill.py**: Scrapes the top 5-pages from a selected indeed.com job search.
 Cross-compares and counts the number of job skill occurrences, based on payscale.com skill lists.

-- **heinz_scraper.py** :school: This script scrapes the current Heinz course catalog, parses course descriptions, and compares keywords against key skill-words identified in the indeed.com scrape.
+- :school: **heinz_scraper.py**: This script scrapes the current Heinz course catalog, parses course descriptions, and compares keywords against key skill-words identified in the indeed.com scrape.
 It then returns a list of all courses matching the job-skill pair.

--
 ## Motivation
 A short description of the motivation behind the creation and maintenance of the project.
 This should explain **why** the project exists.